MagneticMartian/ph/README.md

 # ph
-A fuzzy finder based cli PornHub search engine
+A fuzzy finder based cli PornHub search engine:
+## Ex
+$ ph
+Search: big tits

+Then a display will show urls with a portion of the title next to it.
+Select which one you want and enjoy.
 ## deps
-fzf
+fzf mpv
 ### depending on distro
 paste
 ## Known bugs